 • understanding how chemical reactions in enzymes work, with the eventual goal being able to use these principles to build new artificial bio-inspired catalysts,

 • understanding how mutations in cardiac proteins cause disease and how we may treat such problems,

 The methods we use involve large scale computation coupled with sophisticated mathematical methods such as rare event simulation, reaction coordinate identification, and unbiased free energy computation along a reactive event.
-The example below shows how an enzyme, alcohol dehydrogenase, almost causes a free energy barrier to disappear during reaction via a compression of a donor alcohol molecule and an acceptor cofactor NAD+.

 Positions are often available in the group for creative postdoctoral fellows and enthusiastic new graduate students.
 I invite you to visit our web page below for more information on research, current group members, and our complete list of publications.

 Please see my Research Group Webpage for a complete list.

 I. Zoi, J. Suarez, D. Antoniou, S.A.
 Cameron, V.L.
 Schramm, and S.D.
 Schwartz